 You should be able to take away as much stuff as you need.

-What else can a needle exchange help with?
+What else can a needle and syringe service help with?

-Advice about safer injecting – the staff in needle exchanges are experts in safer injecting.
+Advice about safer injecting – the staff in needle and syringe services are experts in safer injecting.
 You can ask them about caring for wounds, avoiding infections and anything else to do with injecting.

 Scripts – if you’re using an opiate drug like heroin you can talk to staff about getting a script for methadone or buprenorphine so that you can detox or maintain.